 Tell your child there are no ‘wrong answers’ during the brainstorming process.
 If your child is still struggling, prompt them with more specific questions or jog their memory with “remember when we…” types of statements.

-To learn more about helping your child brainstorm read 4 Ways to Brainstorm with Reluctant Writers
+To learn more about helping your child brainstorm check out these brainstorming strategies.

 Once you have a specific idea to write about, it is time to organize your thoughts around that topic in a way that will allow you to write easily.
-Graphic organizers are a tool that allows you to see your thoughts on paper.
+Graphic organizers are tools that allow you to see your thoughts on paper.
 They take various forms and you can pick one that is just write for the type of writing you want to do.